valkey-io/libvalkey/docs/migration-guide.md

 * `redisClusterSetMaxRedirect` removed and replaced with `valkeyClusterSetOptionMaxRetry`.
 * `redisClusterSetOptionAddNode` removed and replaced with `valkeyClusterSetOptionAddNodes`.
+  (Note the "s" in the end of the function name.)
 * `redisClusterSetOptionConnectBlock` removed since it was deprecated.
 * `redisClusterSetOptionConnectNonBlock` removed since it was deprecated.
 * `parse_cluster_nodes` removed from API, for internal use only.